-Hummingbirds are amazing birds.
-They can hang in the air over a flower long enough to suck nectar from it for dinner.
+Hummingbirds are amazing.
+They can hang in the air over a flower long enough to suck nectar for dinner.
 To do this, they flap their wings 80 times per second.
-Hummingbirds work so hard that they eat 12 times their weight every day!
-Exercise like that makes your heart beat fast.
-So our fan Max F. asked, how fast does a hummingbird’s heart beat while flying?
-Turns out it beats more than 1,000 times a minute.
-Just to show how crazy that is, our hearts beat between 60 to 100 times a minute while resting.
-Even when we run or jump, the rate shouldn’t go higher than about 200.
-Here’s a fun fact: when YOU exercise, your top heart rate should be 220 minus your age.
+That is such hard work that their hearts beat more than 1,000 times a minute!
+Our hearts beat just 60 to 100 times a minute while resting.
+Even when you exercise, your top heart rate should be 220 minus your age.
 Do the math below to find out what that is!

 Wee ones: Flap your arms 5 times fast like a hummingbird, and count the flaps as you do!